subatomicglue/angular5-cli-lazy/README.md

 Here we present a `LazyLoaderService` Angular `Service` which has methods to manually `load` a `NgModule`, and `create` a `Component` found inside the module.
-We show how to manually lazy-load by using just a function call, instead of the well known method of using Angular `Router` URL routes.
+We show how to manually lazy-load by using just a function call, instead of the more well-known method of lazy-loading on Angular `Router` URL route changes.

 # Background
 In Angular, `NgModule`s will be compiled out to separate `.js` files, which gives the opportunity to lazy-load them much